sourav15102/MyLearning/Basics/Internet.md

 http vs rest
 grpc

-another apps like http on tcp
-what aps on udp
+another protocols like http on tcp what protocols on udp

 is tcp ip two way one way
 raw tcp?